Bachelor of Engineering, Information and Communications Technology

 An ICT engineering graduate has wide and practically-oriented fundamental knowledge and skills.
 After graduation, you are able to follow and contribute to the development of your field.
 Your studies will strengthen your capabilities to promote life-long learning, your language and communication skills, and prepare you for working in international environment.
-Typical entry-level positions of ICT engineering graduates include Game Developer, Hardware Engineer, Project Engineer, Software Designer, and System Administrator.
+Typical positions of an ICT engineering graduates include Cyber Security Specialist, Game Developer, Hardware Engineer, IT Specialist, Project Engineer, Software Designer, System Administrator, UX Designer and many others.

 The curriculum consists of basic, professional and optional studies as well as practical training and a Bachelor’s thesis project.